About The OpsPilot

 The OpsPilot exists to change it.

-We built TOP to make cloud cost a planning signal, not a postmortem, something teams can see, reason about, and act on before architecture, code, or infrastructure decisions are locked in.
+We built TOP to make cloud cost a planning signal - something teams can see, reason about, and act on before architecture, code, or infrastructure decisions are locked in.

 Our Point of View